davidbenavides1999/DavidBenavides/README.md

 # David Benavides
 ## My personal repository.

-Hello, my name is David Benavides, I'm 24 years old, I'm a professional in statistics from Santo Tomas University and I'm from Colombia. 😀
+Hello, my name is David Benavides, I'm 24 years old, I'm a professional in statistics from Santo Tomas University and I'm from Colombia 🇨🇴. 😀

 ## What are you interested in learning?